krakend/krakend-documentation/throttling/rate-limit.md

 ## Maximum request rate per endpoint and client (`clientMaxRate`)
 Similar to `maxRate` the `clientMaxRate` establishes a *user quota*.
 Limits the maximum requests per second the KrakenD service will process for a single endpoint and a given client.
 Every KrakenD instance will keep its counters of the requests per second **every single client** is doing.

-There are two client identification strategies you can set (choose one):
+There are two client identification strategies that can be chosen:

-  - `"strategy": "ip"` When you apply the restrictions based on the client IP.
-For you every IP is a different user.
+  - `"strategy": "ip"` When the restrictions are based on the client's IP, and every IP is considered a different user.
-  - `"strategy": "header"` When your criteria for identifying a user comes from the value of a `key` inside the header.
-You must specify both `strategy` and `key`.
+  - `"strategy": "header"` When the criteria for identifying a user comes from the value of a `key` inside the header.
+With this strategy the `key` must be also specified.
-    - E.g, set `"key": "X-TOKEN"` to use the `X-TOKEN` header as unique user identifier.
+    - E.g, set `"key": "X-TOKEN"` to use the `X-TOKEN` header as the unique user identifier.

-The absence of `clientMaxRate` in the configuration or `"clientMaxRate": 0` mean NO LIMIT per user.
+The absence of `clientMaxRate` in the configuration or `"clientMaxRate": 0` means NO LIMIT per user.

-The value you use for `clientMaxRate` should be significantly lower than you would use for `maxRate`, as this limit will be multiplied by the number of active clients in that moment.
+The value you use for `clientMaxRate` should be significantly lower than you would use for `maxRate`, as this limit will be multiplied by the number of active clients at that moment.

 Example: